-Snakes can be transported in a pillowcase but they must be transferred to more secure housing when they reach the evacuation site.
+- Reptiles Snakes can be transported in a pillowcase but they must be transferred to more secure housing when they reach the evacuation site.
 If your snakes require frequent feedings, carry food with you.
 Take a water bowl large enough for soaking as well as a heating pad.
 When transporting house lizards, follow the same directions as for birds.

-Birds should be transported in a secure travel cage or carrier.
+- Birds Birds should be transported in a secure travel cage or carrier.
 In cold weather, wrap a blanket over the carrier and warm up the car before placing birds inside.
 During warm weather, carry a plant mister to mist the birds’ feathers periodically.
 Do not put water inside the carrier during transport.
 Provide a few slices of fresh fruits and vegetables with high water content.
 Have a photo for identification and leg bands.
 If the carrier does not have a perch, line it with paper towels and change them frequently.
 Try to keep the carrier in a quiet area.
 Do not let the birds out of the cage or carrier.

-Small mammals (hamsters, gerbils, etc.) should be transported in secure carriers suitable for maintaining the animals while sheltered.
+- Pocket Pets Small mammals (hamsters, gerbils, etc.) should be transported in secure carriers suitable for maintaining the animals while sheltered.
 Take bedding materials, food bowls, and water bottles.